LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 term, it will be used to construct a goal to be called in the context of the *sender* using the `<</2` debugging control construct.

 Properties are expressed using predicates.
-The QuickCheck test idioms and predicates take as argument the mode template for a property (defined as a local predicate) and generate random values for each input argument based on the type information.
+The QuickCheck test dialects and predicates take as argument the mode template for a property (defined as a local predicate) and generate random values for each input argument based on the type information.
 The mode template syntax is the same used in the